 Geoffrey Webb was a well-known stained-glass artist and he worked from a studio at the top of the house.
 The two roundels in the chapel were made by him.
 He came from an artistic family; it was his uncle, Aston Webb, who was had a series of commissions of national importance - Admiralty Arch, and works to the Victoria & Albert Museum and Buckingham Palace.
 It was Geoffrey’s daughter, Ursula, who with very great generosity, bequeathed Sackville House to the Landmark Trust at her death in 1995.
 She had worked tirelessly to defend the remaining portlands of East Grinstead from development, no doubt strengthened by her childhood memories of being able to ride from the garden right into Ashdown Forest without having to cross any roads.

-We appointed Peregrine Bryant as our architect, and apart from building a new staircase running up from the back hall, our work has been mainly of a cosmetic rather than a structural nature.
+We appointed Peregrine Bryant as our architect in 1995, and apart from building a new staircase running up from the back hall, it was felt little work was needed.
 We changed the position of the existing bathroom and added two more.
 We also felt that the view from the back of the house was so spectacular that the end room, until then a service room, should be the kitchen.
 This end room and the one above it were extended by some three feet towards the garden when the Webbs moved in, and the windows that they put in were originally much higher to prevent the servants from being distracted from their work.
 We lowered them by the same amount again.

 The bottom of the new staircase is in what was the former kitchen.
 To improve its appearance and headroom, we removed a steel beam from the ceiling, which is now held up through the new bathroom partition.
 The old flooring was replaced with hand-made tiles.